 - Develop life skills will help users succeed in their career and relationships

 - Identify personal values and beliefs to pursue change with that belief system

 - Realize that improvement is valuable, even if it is slow and unsteady

 - Find inspiration to maintain sobriety long-term

 - Develop habits that encourage recovery and a healthy lifestyle

 Addiction is a powerful and complex disease that takes a lifetime to recover from.
 Life after rehab is not the end of the recovery process, but rather the beginning of its long-term stage.
 People that want to stay sober long-term must commit to improving their lives.
 They will also have to spend the rest of their lives managing addiction to make life productive and meaningful.

 Where to Find More Information About the Recovery Process

-If you or someone you love is wondering about addiction recovery, then call our toll-free helpline now.
-Our admissions coordinators are available 24 hours a day to answer your questions about addiction and recovery.
+If you or someone you love is wondering about addiction recovery, give us a call at 615-490-9376.
+Our admissions coordinators are available to answer your questions about addiction and recovery.
 They can also help you find a quality rehab program so you can begin the recovery process.
-Call us right now to get and stay clean.